danilnagy/dmc/_posts/2015-09-09-basics-of-computer-programming-part3.md

 print myNewCounter.getCount()
 ```

-When the class instance is initialized, it will automatically run the `__init__()` method, which will utilize any variable passed into during initialization. `__init__()` is one of a series of special methods that classes can implement to achieve different functionality.
+When the class instance is initialized, it will automatically run the `__init__()` method, which will utilize any variable passed into during initialization.
+Notice how we still have to initialize the local variable with a value, which is then replaced during the `__init__()` function. `__init__()` is one of a series of special methods that classes can implement to achieve different functionality.
 The rest of these are beyond the scope of this class, but you can find a more thorough description of these, as well as other aspects of classes, in the [Python documentation](https://docs.python.org/2/tutorial/classes.html).

 This concludes our very basic overview of Python and the fundamental elements of computer programming.
 To test your knowledge, please clone the [week-1 repository from Github]() and complete the simple programming assingment, which will test your knowledge of some of the basic ideas covered in this week's tutorials.
 Make sure to submit a pull request on your completed assignment before the deadline.